dcas796/micro_6502/readme.md

 ## Usage (library)

 The main component of this library is the `Emulator` struct.
 This struct contains all the logic that runs the virtual CPU.
-To initialize a new instance of this struct, you will need a `Decoder` struct, a struct that implements the `ReadWritable` trait, and a `Regs` struct.
+To initialize a new instance of this struct, you will need a struct that implements the `ReadWritable` trait.

 The `ReadWritable` trait provides a simple interface that allows the user to implement their own buses and connect the virtual CPU to peripherals.
-This library comes built in with a default `ReadWritable` struct—the `Memory` struct—that delivers a blank buffer that the CPU can access.
+This library comes built in with a default `ReadWritable` struct—the `Memory` struct—that delivers a byte buffer that the CPU can access.

 The following code instantiates a new virtual 6502 processor that runs the user-specified program: